-(120) Award courses other than Bachelors may have Specialisations.
+- (125) Award courses other than Bachelor may have Specialisations.
 A Specialisation arises where there are different academic foci within a course that warrant separate recognition, but where the differences are still within the cognate Field of Study on which the Course Learning Outcomes are based (e.g. a Diploma of Languages).
-A Graduate's Specialisation does not appear on the Testamur but does appear on the Academic Transcript and AHEGS.

-(121) If the differences are considered to be so significant as to warrant different Award Titles in the Testamur, then they should be accredited as separate award Courses (e.g. a Diploma of Chinese Language separate from a Diploma of Greek Language).
+A Graduate's Specialisation does not appear on the Testamur but does appear on the Academic Transcript and AHEGS. - (126) If the differences are considered to be so significant as to warrant different Award Titles in the Testamur, then they should be accredited as separate award Courses (e.g. a Diploma of Chinese Language separate from a Diploma of Greek Language). - (127) A specialisation will have a value of at least 40 credit points.